 An employer has an obligation to consider the complaint and conduct an investigation into the organisations practices and procedures if there are reasonable grounds for concern.
 This obligation applies regardless of whether the complaint is formal, informal or a just a general allegation of wrongdoing.

 It may be that the action to be taken is informal, i.e. having a quiet word with someone who is the subject of the complaint or, who has the ability to resolve things informally.
 Mediation may also be an option if both parties are open to this.

 In taking action, employers have the opportunity to demonstrate receptivity to their employees concerns and create a culture of genuine improvement.

 So, in the spirit of taking action – the investigation process kicks in.
 Our golden rule for a HR investigation?
 Go where the evidence takes you.
 Don’t rely on a checklist.
 Remember that witness interviews are just conversations, so investigators must use their natural instincts to uncover the story.

 Of course, employers or external investigators must also be impartial, open-minded and thorough.
 However, employers should be wary when commissioning investigations that can soon take on a momentum of their own.
 Be fair, maintain respect for the investigation and ensure its not viewed as a defensive strategy.
-Here’s our four top tips for perfecting the investigation interview, gathering evidence and writing an investigation report.

 3. Demonstrate a tangible commitment to respect